richardmukechiwa/SQL_Project/README.md

 ### Project Overview

+The project aims to understand the complaints distribution, response effectiveness, and regional patterns of the dataset to derive actionable insights to help the organization improve in areas such as  service delivery, product improvement, market demands, and turnaround time.
 The dataset was extracted from Real World Fake Data's data. world platform.
 We are going to look at the following tasks...

 - What is the distribution of complaints across different products and sub-products?